ideal-postcodes/core-interface/README.md

 #### Quick Methods

-The client exposes a number of simple methods to get at the most common tasks when interacting with the API.
+The client exposes a number of simple methods to get at the most common tasks when interacting with the API

 - [Lookup a Postcode](#lookup-a-postcode)
 - [Search for an Address](#search-for-an-address)